DoireannJane/Tamagotchi/README.md

 -Fade in with name upon submit.
 -Randomize setInterval time.
--Have name entry on top of egg with prompt to click egg after
+-Have name entry on top of egg with prompt to click egg after -vibrate/shake image if health, fun or energy aproaches 0